April 2024 - Digital Ecosystem

 If you want to be a top-performing business, you have to be ready to outsource and build a strong ecosystem of niche partners that will cater to specific needs, but in the most efficient and reactive way.

-As an MSP, adapting to this need naturally means building a strong ecosystem yourself: you’ll be able to differentiate from the crowd by offering strong services in several niche areas, therefore reducing the cost of business for the client (as they don’t have to seek and maintain relationships with a myriad of other MSPs), and developing a competitive advantage that is really hard to beat, as potential competitors not only have to copy the product but also compete against the entire network of complementing businesses.
+As an MSP, adapting to this need naturally means building a strong ecosystem yourself: you’ll be able to differentiate from the crowd by offering strong services in several niche areas, therefore reducing the cost of business for the client (as they don’t have to look and maintain the relationship with a myriad of other MSPs), and developing a competitive advantage that is really hard to beat, as potential competitors not only have to copy the product, but also compete against the entire network of complementing businesses.

 MSPs collaborating with partners and vendors can tap into a wealth of knowledge and resources, extending their service offerings beyond what is achievable in-house.
 This collaborative ethos is at the core of the managed services hybrid delivery model, fostering innovation and adaptability in a rapidly changing technological landscape.